McIndoh History, Family Crest & Coats of Arms

 Important Dates for the McIndoh family

 This web page shows only a small excerpt of our McIndoh research.
-Another 243 words (17 lines of text) covering the years 1296 and 1296 are included under the topic Early McIndoh History in all our PDF Extended History products and printed products wherever possible.
+Another 122 words (9 lines of text) covering the years 1296 and 1296 are included under the topic Early McIndoh History in all our PDF Extended History products and printed products wherever possible.

 McIndoh Spelling Variations

 The arts of spelling and translation were yet in their infancies when surnames began, so there are an enormous number of spelling variations of the names in early Scottish records.
 This is a particular problem with Scottish names because of the numerous times a name might have been loosely translated to English from Gaelic and back.
 McIndoh has been spelled Dewar, Dure, Dewyer, Dewer, McIndeor, McJarrow and many more.